choss/joycontrol_rest_api/README.md

 # Rest api notes

-The base64 encoded data for spi firmware or nfc data should not contain line breaks.
+To see the api just run the script and navigate to <ip>:8000.
+The documentation will be shown The base64 encoded data for spi firmware or nfc data should not contain line breaks.
 You can achieve this with the sample below.

 ```bash